AMWA-TV/info-006/docs/Device implementation tutorial.md

 #### Context identity mapping (Receiver monitor example)

 [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#touchpoints) specifies an identity mapping mechanism available in the base `NcObject` class.
-This touchpoint mechanism can be used to expose and associate identities from outside contexts with entities inside the control structure of the device.
+This touchpoint mechanism can be used to associate identities from outside contexts with entities inside the control structure of the device.

 One such example is the [ReceiverMonitor](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Feature_sets.html#ncreceivermonitor) control class which is used to express connection and payload statuses for an attached stream receiver.